edbrannin/contacts/README.markdown

 > You can probably drop "active," "verified," and "added" from the main table view.
 We never used those much.
 (Might have done if there had been a "set to today" button.)

+I'm just adding this sentence to check if it winds up in the container.

 ## Other considerations